Warmer weather brings with it tick and mosquito season for much of the United States.

 All diseases carried by ticks start out the same way according to Massachusetts Deputy State Epidemiologist and State Public Health Veterinarian Dr. Catherine Brown.

-The four most common symptoms are fever, chills, headaches and muscle aches.
+The four common symptoms are fever, chills, headaches and muscle aches.
 More specific symptoms related to each illness develop as they progress, but they all start with these four symptoms.
 With Lyme Disease you may also see a rash around the bite location.

 Lyme Disease is wide-spread in Massachusetts, most of the Northeast and in Michigan and Minnesota.
 Lyme disease appears to be spreading to any area with ticks.